Generic selectors

 The relationship between FIFA president Gianni Infantino and Madrid president Florentino Perez is considered excellent, and both sides are optimistic that they will conclude a deal that will suit everyone.
 Time constraints are also not an issue, as Marca notes that the final schedule for the 2026 World Cup was announced less than a year ago.

-The Spanish sports newspaper said: “At the moment, it is looking for a formula that can make the use of the stadium compatible with FIFA, and also by Real Madrid.
+The Spanish sports newspaper said: “At the moment, it is looking for a formula that can make the use of the stadium compatible with FIFA, and also with Real Madrid.
 Both parties are optimistic, and if, as all indications are, the 2030 World Cup is ratified by the FIFA Congress in December, the Bernabeu will be the main focus of the event, something that already happened in 1982.”

 The last time the World Cup final was hosted at the Bernabeu was back in 1982, when Italy beat West Germany 3-1, thanks to goals from Paolo Rossi, Marco Tardelli, and Alessandro Altobelli.
 Over 90,000 fans were in attendance at Madrid’s home stadium.